American literature: Late 19th century Realist fiction

 Mark Twain (the pen name used by Samuel Langhorne Clemens, 1835–1910) was among the first major American writers to be born away from the East Coast – in the border state of Missouri.
 His regional masterpieces were the memoir Life on the Mississippi and the novels Adventures of Tom Sawyer and Adventures of Huckleberry Finn (1884).
 Twain's style – influenced by journalism, wedded to the vernacular, direct and unadorned but also highly evocative and irreverently humorous – changed the way Americans write their language.
 His characters speak like real people and sound distinctively American, using local dialects, newly invented words, and regional accents.

 Other writers interested in regional differences and dialect were George W. Cable, Thomas Nelson Page, Joel Chandler Harris, Mary Noailles Murfree (Charles Egbert Craddock), Sarah Orne Jewett, Mary E. Wilkins Freeman, Henry Cuyler Bunner, and William Sydney Porter (O. Henry).
 A version of local color regionalism that focused on minority experiences can be seen in the works of Charles W. Chesnutt (writing about African Americans), of María Ruiz de Burton, one of the earliest Mexican-American novelists to write in English, and in the Yiddish-inflected works of Abraham Cahan.

 William Dean Howells also represented the realist tradition through his novels, including The Rise of Silas Lapham (1885) and his work as editor of The Atlantic Monthly.

 Henry James (1843–1916) confronted the Old World-New World dilemma by writing directly about it.
 Although he was born in New York City, James spent most of his adult life in England.
 Many of his novels center on Americans who live in or travel to Europe.
-With its intricate, highly qualified sentences and dissection of emotional and psychological nuance, James's fiction can be daunting.
-Among his more accessible works are the novellas Daisy Miller (1878), about an American girl in Europe, and The Turn of the Screw (1898), a ghost story.
+With its intricate, highly qualified sentences and dissection of emotional and psychological nuance.
+His masterpieces include Washington Square (1880), The Portrait of a Lady (1881), The Bostonians (1886), The Wings of the Dove (1902), The Ambassadors (1903), and The Golden Bowl (1904).

-Stephen Crane (1871–1900), best known for his Civil War novel The Red Badge of Courage (1895), depicted the life of New York City prostitutes in Maggie: A Girl of the Streets (1893).
+Stephen Crane (1871–1900), best known for his American Civil War novel The Red Badge of Courage (1895), depicted the life of New York City prostitutes in Maggie: A Girl of the Streets (1893).
 And in Sister Carrie (1900), Theodore Dreiser (1871–1945) portrayed a country girl who moves to Chicago and becomes a kept woman.
-Frank Norris's (1870 – 1902) fiction was predominantly in the naturalist genre.
+Frank Norris's (1870–1902) fiction was predominantly in the naturalist genre.
 His notable works include McTeague: A Story of San Francisco (1899), The Octopus: A Story of California (1901) and The Pit (1903).
-Norris along with Hamlin Garland (1860 – 1940) wrote about the problems of American farmers and other social issues from a naturalist perspective.
+Norris along with Hamlin Garland (1860–1940) wrote about the problems of American farmers and other social issues from a naturalist perspective.
 Garland is best known for his fiction involving hard-working Midwestern farmers.
 (Main-Travelled Roads (1891), Prairie Folks (1892), Jason Edwards (1892).)